 Many people are surprised to learn that there aren’t any nerve endings in the jawbone, which means it doesn’t register pain.
-So while it may sound like getting implants would hurt, the most discomfort patients report is mild to moderate gum tenderness during the recovery period (similar to what you would expect after an extraction).
+So, while it may sound like getting implants would hurt, the most discomfort patients report is mild to moderate gum tenderness during the recovery period (similar to what you would expect after an extraction).

 In addition, our team at D. Michael Miller, DDS always makes sure you’re completely numb and comfortable before the procedure starts.
-We’ll also discuss medication and after-care tips to make the recovery process as easy as possible.
-In most cases, over the counter pain medication is all that’s necessary.
+We’ll also discuss medication and aftercare tips to make the recovery process as easy as possible.
+In most cases, over-the-counter pain medication is all that’s necessary.

 You can certainly wait to get dental implants if you wish, but it’s important to know you’ll begin to lose jawbone density in the area.
-Eventually, your jaw may be too thin or weak to support an implant, in which case you might need a bone graft beforehand to strengthen it.
+Eventually, your jaw may be too thin or weak to support a dental implant, in which case you might need a bone graft beforehand to strengthen it.

 Dental implant failure does happen, but it’s fairly rare.
-In fact, implants can last 30 years or more with proper care and have a long-term success rate of over 95%!
+In fact, dental implants can last 30 years or more with proper care and have a long-term success rate of over 95%!